Shari87/aws-serverless/README.md

 EOF
 }
 ```
 * Now we can define the Lambda function resource.
-It is useful also specify the ```source_code_hash``` in order to trigger updates if the file has changed although the name did not
+It is useful also to specify the ```source_code_hash``` in order to trigger updates if the file has changed although the name did not
 ```
 resource "aws_lambda_function" "lambda_function" {
   role             = "${aws_iam_role.lambda_exec_role.arn}"